Professor of Biological and Biomedical Chemistry

 35

-The curious case of (caffeine)·(benzoic acid): How heteronuclear seeding allowed the formation of an elusive cocrystal
+The curious case of (caffeine)·(benzoic acid): how heteronuclear seeding allowed the formation of an elusive cocrystal

-DK Bučar, GM Day, I Halasz, GGZ Zhang, JRG Sander, DG Reid, LR MacGillivray, MJ Duer, W Jones
+D-K Bučar, GM Day, I Halasz, GGZ Zhang, JRG Sander, DG Reid, LR MacGillivray, MJ Duer, W Jones

 Chemical Science